SowmithYatam/ScheduleReminders/README.md

 Also Implemented TimerTask based logic to schedule reminders.

-Change the logic in ReminderImpl to use cache or timerTask.
+Change the logic in ReminderImpl to switch between cache and timerTask.

 Yet to complete: